mg747/band/README.md

 ### Author

--   Morgan Ug
+-   Morgan Ugiagbe

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor for his continuous helpful feedback.

 -   Tutor support at Code Institute for their support.